 Is It Normal to Have a High Heart Rate During Pregnancy?

 The normal heart rate of a healthy person is between 60 and 80 per minute.
 However, during pregnancy, it is quite common for this rate to go up to 100.
 An increased heart rate is called tachycardia and is a common occurrence during pregnancy.

-During pregnancy, your body constantly works hard to provide nourishment to your growing baby.
-As your pregnancy progresses, the amount of blood required by your baby increases and to suffice this requirement, your heart also beats faster to pump more blood into the system.
+If you are pregnant, your body will constantly work hard to provide nourishment to your growing baby.
+As your pregnancy progresses, the amount of blood required by your baby will increase and your heart will beat faster to pump more blood into the system.

 Causes of High Pulse Rate During Pregnancy

-There are lot of factors that can lead to heart palpitations during pregnancy.
-These are as follows:
+There are a lot of factors that can lead to heart palpitations during pregnancy.
+They are as follows:

-Anxiety: It is normal for a pregnant woman to worry about her baby’s health.
+Anxiety: It is normal to worry about your baby’s health during pregnancy.
 But if you tend to worry a lot or get anxious, it will affect your health.
 Stress and anxiety during pregnancy can increase your heart rate.

-A change in the size of the uterus: As your pregnancy progresses, the uterus will increase in size to accommodate the growing baby.
-As a result your heart will pump more blood to support the uterus.
-In fact, towards the end of your pregnancy, about 20% of your blood gets supplied to the uterus.
-This means extra work for your heart which will only adds pressure on it.
+A change in the size of the uterus: As your pregnancy progresses, your uterus will increase in size to accommodate the growing baby.
+As a result, your heart will pump more blood to support the uterus.
+In fact, towards the end of your pregnancy, about 20% of your blood will be supplied to the uterus.
+This means extra work for your heart, which will only add pressure on it.

-Changes in the breasts: During and after pregnancy, your mammary glands will prepare the body for breastfeeding.
+Changes in the breast size: During and after pregnancy, your mammary glands will prepare your body for breastfeeding.
 When the breast tissues enlarge and breasts increase in size, the blood flow to the mammary glands will increase.
-This means, your heart will pump more blood than usual, which might make it pound even more.
+This means, your heart will pump more blood than usual, which can make it pound even more.